Ben Wizner

 Ben Wizner (born 1971) is an American lawyer, writer, and civil liberties advocate with the American Civil Liberties Union.
 Since July 2013, he has been the lead attorney of NSA whistleblower Edward Snowden.

 Education and personal life

 Wizner was born in 1971 in New Haven, Connecticut, and grew up on the campus of Yale University, where his father, Stephen Wizner, is a professor of law at Yale Law School and his mother is a dean.
+In New Haven, he attended Hopkins School.
 He has described being drawn to social justice work from at least as early as high school; after graduating Harvard College in 1993, he worked for an organization that provided legal assistance to homeless and near-homeless people.
 At New York University School of Law, he planned to work in legal services for impoverished communities, and on capital punishment cases.
 After graduating, he clerked for judge Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit.